Summer of 85

 Ozon’s source material is a YA novel by English writer Aidan Chambers, Dance on My Grave, though he switches the location from a nondescript English seaside town.
 The film’s flashback/flashforward structure works nicely, cross-cutting between Alex and David’s relationship and a procedural investigation into David’s death that may or may not implicate Alex, although some of the story beats that might work brilliantly on the page feel a bit naff on the screen (a fairground fistfight tips into pastiche Americana and a cross-dressing bit jars in context).
 Still, if Summer of 85 isn’t Ozon firing on all cylinders, it’s easy to get lost in its blissed-out evocation of first love.

-In UK cinemas and streaming on Curzon On Demand Oct 23.
+In UK cinemas and streaming on Curzon On Demand now.
+In US theaters Jun 18.